 This is your opportunity to make a GREAT first impression.

 By showing appreciation for people giving of their time to be invested in your ministry, you nurture relationships with potential ministry partners.
 This is your chance to not only fundraise but to “friend-raise” as well.

 With the use of FundEasy, all your event information is in one place so you can easily see who participated, donated, and raised funds for your event.
 With AttendEasy, you can see who hosted a table, attended, etc!
 It is important to thank each of these people.

 Connecting with participants and ministry partners should be done in a tiered fashion within a week of your event – the sooner the better.
 For every day a ministry partner goes unthanked, money is lost, so be ready to start that very next day.
 For best results, aim to get thank-you’s “out the door in 24” — preferably starting phone calls the very next day.
 Trust me, your partners will be impressed that you took the time to reach out!

 Be certain to thank your event sponsors and large-dollar ministry partners (top 10%) immediately after the event.
 This is a great opportunity to share next year’s event date with them and invite them to sponsor/participate again.
 Having the event fresh in their mind helps encourage the commitment for next time.

 You also have some long-time ministry partners who have been faithful for several years and some brand new partners who have given a large first-time gift: These people need a little extra care.
-Take the time to call or visit with them and learn their reason for giving.
+Take the time to call or visit with them as follow-up and learn their reason for giving.
 The impact will be far greater than an email or a receipt.

 That said, for a broader reach of participants and low-dollar partners, emails are a wonderful way to connect with many people in a swift timeframe.

 Emailing through FundEasy or AttendEasy helps to reach all your participants and ministry partners to say thank you and let them know you will be following up them periodically so you can continue growing the relationship.